MarcoGorelli/polars-plugins-tutorial/docs/stringify.md

 Consider a user defined function (_that produces a  `String`_) to be applied to the elements of an input Series, e.g., append a suffix, convert to lowercase, etc. To apply that function, it's very likely your choice will be one of:

 - `apply_values`
-- `apply_to_buffer`
-- `apply_to_buffer_generic`
+- `apply_into_string_amortized`

-All of them would probably work, as they're all essentially just mapping values.
-However, by choosing blindly, you might be missing some performance gains.
-To determine the most efficient method to be used:
-1. Ask yourself: does the applied function allocate memory?
-If the answer is __yes__, the difference is negligible, use whichever method you prefer.
+To decide between them, ask yourself: does the applied function allocate memory on the heap? (e.g., is it allocating a `String`?)

+1. If the answer is __yes__, `apply_into_string_amortized` can help amortise the cost of such allocations by repeatedly writing to the same `String` object (example usage in the previous section).
-2. If it's not allocating, ask yourself again: is the function simply slicing the input?
-If so, `apply_values` with `Cow::Borrowed` should be the winner:
+2. If it's not allocating, e.g., the function is simply slicing the input, `apply_values` with `Cow::Borrowed` should be the winner:
 ```rust
 fn remove_last_extension(s: &str) -> &str {
     match s.rfind('.') {